How to Puppy Proof Your Home

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

 The best part of bringing a puppy home is the puppy, obviously.
 But next best is all the guilt-free shopping you get to do.
 Faux fur beds, hand-thrown ceramic bowls, and a closet of knitted sweaters worthy of Coveteur.
 Before you get ahead of yourself, your new dog den needs to be as safe as it is stylish.
 Puppies in particular can get into all sorts of trouble — it’s kind of their thing.
-Protect your shag rug and the dog that will undeniably try to stomach it, and read on for eight ways to puppy-proof your digs.
+Protect your shag rug and the dog who will undeniably try to stomach it, and read on for eight ways to puppy-proof your digs.

 Think like a dog